Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 we are all just doing graffiti for each other that's better; see?
-I saved myself, like I said I would; as I rip off my shirt योग = 3t = ttime travel is physics the (material|illusion) v (spiritual|reality) (in a matrix pill)?
-Superpositionally both is the right answer to the right question; what is right angle?
+I saved myself, like I said I would; as I rip off my shirt योग = 3t = ttime travel is physics the (material|illusion) v (spiritual|reality) (in a matrix pill)? superpositionally both is the right answer to the right question; what is right angle?